Call Routing Using Keypad Input

 👍

-You're ready for this tutorial if you have:
+You're ready for this how-to guide if you have:

 Followed the IVR sample app set-up instructions